RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

     Risk Based Prioritization model that focuses on Likelihood of Exploitation.

-    We'll look at the tradeoff between Likelihood of Exploit vs how many CVEs we need to fix.
+    We'll look at the tradeoff between Likelihood of Exploitation vs how many CVEs we need to fix.

     When we look at Risk Based Prioritization models in products and